Class Web for positng:

 Please note that this is a web-based course.
-The web-based syllabus is the primary course text, along with the anthologies.
-The web syllabus will be revised over the course of the semester; final assignments will be posted by at least one week ahead of the date listed.
-While there are many assigned readings from the anthology, many others will be available only via the web.
-Some may wish to print-out the on-line readings; where possible, on-line texts that are being dicussed in class will be projected onto the screen (but you may prefer to bring your own hard copies with you).
+The web-based syllabus is the primary course text, along with the three required books.
+While there are many assigned readings from the required books, many others will be available only via the web.
+Some may wish to print-out the on-line readings.
+If you don't have hard copies, be sure to bring your laptops.

 In addition to the assigned reading, there is ONE